Emergent Structured Representations Support Flexible In-Context Inference in Large Language Models: Related Work

 The in-context learning capacity of LLMs~\citep{brown_language_2020, lampinen_broader_2025} has been studied extensively from both theoretical and empirical perspectives.
 Theoretically, in-context learning has been framed as approximate Bayesian inference~\citep{xie_explanation_2022, hahn_theory_2023, wies2023learnability} or as a form of meta-learning emerging from next-token prediction~\citep{akyurek2023what, chan_data_2022, mahankali2024one}.
 Empirically, research has investigated how various contextual factors can shape model behavior and generalization~\citep{min2022rethinking}.
 Hybrid in-context and in-weight learning in neural networks has been shown to capture aspects of human learning and generalization \citep{russin_parallel_2025, lake_human-like_2023}.
 While these lines of work characterize what problems in-context learning can solve, the internal machinery that implement these computations remains a subject of active debate.

 Mechanistic interpretability seeks to decompose LLM computation into interpretable components and circuits~\citep{elhage2021mathematical, meng_locating_2022, bakalova2025contextualize, cho2025revisiting}.
 A growing body of work has identified mechanisms supporting abstract or symbolic-like operations during in-context learning~\citep{olsson2022context, hendel2023context, todd_function_2024, feng2024how, feucht2025the, yang2025emergent}.
 However, much of this evidence comes from relatively simple, synthetic, or tightly controlled settings.
-Our results complement this literature by moving beyond individual attention heads to identify an abstract conceptual subspace formed in the residual stream.
-Crucially, we show that this subspace is not merely a byproduct but is causally engaged during inference on real-world knowledge.
+Our work complements this literature by moving beyond individual attention heads to characterize the representational substrate of inference.
+Specifically, we identify an abstract conceptual subspace formed in the residual stream that captures structured, task-relevant information, generalizes across contexts, and is causally implicated in inference over real-world knowledge.

 Our work also builds on previous work probing the internal representations learned by LLMs.
 Evidence suggests that these models encode substantial conceptual knowledge~\citep{forbes2019neural, xu_revealing_2025} and can dynamically form representations of world state~\citep{gurnee2023language, li2023emergent, park2025iclr}.
 Despite this progress, it remains unclear whether and how such structured representations are formed and used during inference.
 We bridge this gap by linking representational structure to causal mechanisms, demonstrating how LLMs construct and leverage a conceptual subspace to perform in-context inference.